-Specific Objectives Content The learner should be able to: • describe the molecular structure of water. • Molecular structure of water state functions of water. explain the importance of water as a solvent. relate the water properties to its relate the life of exercise.
-Functions of water Water as a solvent Role / significance of water in the role in the life of organisms. life of organisms in relation to its properties (Practical) The learner should be able to: • test for water.
-Testing for water • determine water content in tissues by using dry weight Measuring water content in tissues method. • Field study on water habitats.
-(The • investigate the natural relationship of water and organisms in a habitat (including humans). natural relationship of water and organisms)
+Specific Objectives Content The learner should be able to:describe the molecular structure of water. • Molecular structure of water state functions of water. explain the importance of water as a solvent. relate the water properties to its role in the life of organisms.
+Functions of water Water as a solvent Role / significance of water in the life of organisms in relation to its properties (Practical) The learner should be able to: test for water. determine water content in tissues by using dry weight method. investigate the natural relationship of water and organisms in a habitat (including humans).
+Testing for water Measuring water content in tissues Field study on water habitats.
+(The natural relationship of water and organisms)